jcu-eresearch/plone-user-doc/source/custom-acclaim.rst

   detailed experience on desktop browsers, but small enough for viewing on mobile devices as well.

 * |project-name| uses MediaElement.js to integrate the playback of videos in the site.
 This open-source project aims to enable HTML5 video support in a common fashion across all browsers and devices.
+For browsers and platforms that lack ``H264`` capabilities, either a Flash-based or Silverlight-based player will be used as a fallback.

 * Blank video playback or videos failing to play at all are likely an indicator of incorrect video or audio codecs present within your uploaded